FerJSsilva/udacity-my-reads/README.md

 A react bookshelf demonstration - assessment project for Udacity.

+It´s possible to see a demo of the project clicking [here](http://good-jelly.surge.sh/).

 In this project we have different bookshelfs saying which book the user is currently reading, want to read or it´s already read.
 Some new features were added beyond specification:

 * Loading screen component using only html and css